Frequently Asked Questions

 What does the negative balance represent on my eBill?

 The negative balance represents a credit or excess payment on your account that may be refundable to you.
 If the excess amount is not related to restricted financial aid, then a refund will be generated in the form of direct deposit or check.

-How can I print a copy of my eBill for my employer or sponsor?
+How can I print a copy of my eBill statement for my employer or sponsor?

-I tried to open my eBill but nothing happens.
-Why?
+I am unable to open my eBill statement.

 Check to make sure that a pop-up blocker is not activated in the Web browser on the computer you are using.
 This would keep you from opening a new window where your eBill would display.
 Temporarily disable the pop-up blocker and you should be able to view your eBill without a problem.
 If you need help turning off a pop-up blocker in your Web browser, contact the Computing & Information Technology Help Desk at 313-577-4778.

-Who do I contact if I have questions about my eBill?
+Who do I contact if I have questions regarding my eBill statement?

-If you have questions about your eBill, or other student account related activity, please don't hesitate to contact Student Accounts Receivable at firstname.lastname@example.org, or by calling (313)577-3653 during regular operation hours.
+If you have questions about your eBill, please contact the Student Accounts Receivable Office at email@example.com or by calling (313)577-3653 during regular operating hours.